Home » Budapest » Szechenyi Baths tickets

 Rings may slip off your fingers, and chains may unhook, etc.

-It is better to even leave your wrist watches at home (or hotel).
+It is better even to leave your wristwatches at home (or hotel).

 Since visitors can’t smoke in Szechenyi Baths, it doesn’t make sense to get cigarettes as well.